 Hi!
 I’m Natalie, a Southern girl, living in the Los Angeles area.
 I studied journalism in college, got my feet wet working in the industry, then I got married and pregnatized.
-I now stay at home with my two amazing girls: Olivia, who was born in October of 2006 and Sophia, who joined us in July of 2008.
-I’m currently going through a divorce, will probably type the word fuck a lot, but I’m trying to remain positive.
+I have two amazing girls: Olivia, who was born in October of 2006 and Sophia, who joined us in July of 2008.

-I have grown and changed a LOT in the past 18 months.
+I have grown and changed a LOT in the past three years.
 But some things stay the same: my kids are still amusing and I’m still wanting to write about it.
 Overall, I am happy.
-I’m not jaded, I’m not bitter (alright, only slightly), and I know that there are lessons to be learned in everything.
+I’m not jaded, I’m not bitter (okay, maybe only a teeny bitter) and I know that there are lessons to be learned in everything.
 I’ve learned perfect families do not exist.
 We’re all perfectly imperfect and I’ve decided to stop pretending everything is okay or great if it’s not.
 But…I’m still annoyingly optimistic.

 While I originally wanted this blog to focus on the more positive little things in life that make up the whole, I now also see the little victories, little steps forward, little steps back, those little teeny things that seem insignificant, good AND bad, that can alter your entire life are also important.